ZiyuanWang24/Robots_Movement_Classification/README.md

 Mission of our algorithm was to predict the movement of the user's robot, so users can get the turning dirtion for their robots at specific corner, or even design a route for robots.

 ## Project objective

-The project is to use the ultrasound sensor data or distance reading data of the wall-followed robot to train a model.
-The model can be used to determine the position and orientation direction based on the data analyzed.
-We will try different machine learning algorithm and find out a model that has better prediction.
+Our algorithm will identify the automotive vehicle direction.
+During the designing of the autopilot vehicle’s road mapping.
+Engineers could collect the car’s distance or super sound sensor data at turning corners.
+Based on the data analyzed, the suggested turning direction will be printed out.

-This software could be used in some of the storage.
-Like shipping storage, there will be some of the automotive vehicles to deliver with the setting path.
-Based on the data collection, customers could have the direction printed out to determine if the automotive vehicle followed the orders or not.
+The algorithm is to use the ultrasonic sensor data or distance reading data from the wall-followed robot to train different models.
+The machine learning model can be used to determine the position and orientation direction.
+After training and comparing different machine learning models then choose the model that has the highest prediction.

-Similarly, any industry that uses a robot running in some fixed routes, can locate their robots depend on our software.
+This algorithm could be used in some of the storage.
+Like shipping storage, there will be some of the autopilot robotics designed to deliver with the setting path.
+Based on the data collection, the storage manager could have the direction printed out to determine if the automotive vehicle followed the setting or not.

 ## Repository Structure
  ```